tbd007/MyLinkedIn/README.md

 ## LIVE LINK https://linkedin-83687.web.app

 Enter your credentials, your photo url link and click on register now to create an account.
-Don't forget to log out by clicking on the "me" icon top-right corner!
+Don't forget to log out by clicking on the "me" icon in the top-right corner!
 Have fun!

 ## Available Scripts